Building Blocks of Horse Accident Prevention

 controlling the physical environment, and practicing good personal or work habits.
 Let's take a look at what that means to you as a horse owner.

 • Learn to see the world through your horse's eyes.
 The horse is a prey animal.
-That means he has an innate need to know who
+That means he has an innate need to know who you

-going directly at it, run your hand down his shoulder first and then ask for his hoof, politely.
+at it, run your hand down his shoulder first and then ask for his hoof, politely.

 • Your horse has near 360° vision so that he can see predators sneaking up on him.
 If you're behind a horse and he perceives you as a predator, he might kick out at you.